 We replaced our garage doors a few years ago and the color is a nice match to the Nube Gray.

-So in one short summer, we transformed the exterior of our home from this:
+So in one short summer, we transformed the exterior of our home from ugly brick to a fresh modern look.

 Pin this for later!